|

 - Conversion from NPPL ratings to full PPL(A) is now possible.
 For a PPL(A) with SEP, conversion from microlight has credits for all the dual training already signed off in fixed wing (3-axis) microlights.
 A PPL(A) first issue does however require a class two medical.

-- Nppl holders with a microlight rating can be converted and apply for an SEP rating after differences training without using a flight school, just an instructor.
+- NPPL holders with a microlight rating can be converted and apply for an SEP rating after differences training without using a flight school, just an instructor.
 At the time of writing the CAA has not published advice on this.

 - The rating 'IR(restricted)' IR(R) which was really an IMC rating in an FCL licence is now called an IMC Rating and will be entered as such in the licence on next revalidation/renewal

 - Training flights to be used for revalidation by experience with instructors now have much more formal recommendations for flight content, pre briefing, and post flight brief, and instructors are advised not to sign off refresher training if the pilot does not meet skill/knowledge/attitude safe expectations, without further training to fix the issues.
+If SEP, then the flight could be in a fixed wing microlight as long as the instructor is qualified to fly them.

 -